Contact us

 How to design a control system

-The already turbulent economic context of recent years, with the effects induced by globalization and the industrial development of countries such as China and India, has made the need to equip themselves with management planning and control systems stronger and more evident in small and medium-sized businesses.
-Management control can be defined as the set of processes, methods, techniques and tools available to the various organizational levels that allow individuals, in relation to their role and duties, both preventively, concomitantly and subsequently, to monitor the achievement of the specific objectives set during strategic planning and operational programming.
+The already turbulent economic climate of recent years, with the effects of globalization and the industrial development of countries such as China and India, has emphasized the need for small and medium-sized businesses to adopt management planning and control systems.
+Management control can be defined as the set of processes, methods, techniques, and tools available at various organizational levels that enable individuals, in accordance with their roles and responsibilities, to monitor the achievement of specific objectives established during strategic planning and operational programming, both proactively, concurrently, and subsequently.

 Continue reading the attached article....